gitter-badger/Hydra-1/README.md

 Default implementation of ISharding provided is JumpSharding that implement's Jump Consistent Hash.

+Hydra.Core is Azure Subscribtion agnostic, which means it is possible to use Storage Accounts from different Azure Subscriptions.

+The above functionality gives the developer configurable IOPS and Disk Space with no upper limits.

+### Disclaimer

 Hydra.Core doesn't manage shard migration, which means you are constrained the amount of Storage Accounts you start of with.
 The more the better.

-Hydra.Core is Azure Subscribtion agnostic, which means it is possible to use Storage Accounts from different Azure Subscriptions.

-The above functionality gives the developer configurable IOPS and Disk Space with no upper limits.

 ### Advanced usage